Psychology, M.A.

 PSY 6971Thesis1-6

-Consistent with the University's Continuous Enrollment Policy for Thesis Students, students registered for thesis or internship must be continuously enrolled at UWF after they have registered for their first capstone credit hour.
+Consistent with the University's Continuous Enrollment Policy for Thesis Students, students registered for a thesis or internship must be continuously enrolled at UWF after they have registered for their first capstone credit hour.
 A student may satisfy the intent of continuous registration by registering for thesis credits, supervised research, internship, or graduate coursework.
 Students who fail to do so will receive a warning letter from the department chair suggesting that they may be removed from the program or required to start their Capstone project over.

-Once a student has registered for six hours of thesis or internship, that student must show continued satisfactory progress.
-After the first semester (following the completion of six hours) students are enrolled, any students who fail to make satisfactory progress will receive a warning from their faculty advisor stating that they must show satisfactory progress in the next semester or potentially be removed from the program.
+Once a student has registered for 6 hours of thesis or internship, that student must show continued satisfactory progress.
+After the first semester (following the completion of 6 hours) students are enrolled, any students who fail to make satisfactory progress will receive a warning from their faculty advisor stating that they must show satisfactory progress in the next semester or potentially be removed from the program.
 Thesis students must also meet with their committee to discuss how they plan to complete the project if allowed to remain in the program.
 Following a second semester in which students fail to make progress, a letter will be sent to those students by the Department of Psychology Chair.
 This letter will detail the milestones that MUST be met by the end of that semester.
 If the student fails to meet the milestones (as judged by the student's committee) after the third semester, then the student will receive the grade of "U" and will not be permitted to continue in the program.
 Students may petition for a waiver under extraordinary circumstances such as health issues or other life crises.

 Students doing an internship are required to submit a portfolio and/or paper, depending on the specialization, as described in the Psychology Graduate Student Handbook.
 Upon completion of the thesis or internship, the student must present an oral defense to a master’s committee of at least two psychology faculty members.